Lighthouses of Israel

 Wikimedia has numerous photos, Q.T.
-Luong has a photo of the seawall and light station, and Google has a satellite view.
+Luong has a photo of the seawall and light station, and Google has a street view and a satellite view.
 This is the only Israeli lighthouse surviving from the Ottoman era.
 The lighthouse is built atop the city's ancient walls on the site of an Ottoman watch tower.

 The ancient city of Acre, now called Akko, is built at the north entrance to the Bay of Haifa, on a hook-shaped peninsula that shelters a small harbor.

 The lighthouse is located on the seaward face of the peninsula.
 Site open